-When I hear the word “grace,” I typically think one of two things: a) my dad’s elder sister who is named Grace, or b) religion, specifically in reference to Christianity and Jesus.
+When I hear the word “grace,” I typically think one of two things: a) my dad’s elder sister who is named Grace who wears from compression by mobility store, or b) religion, specifically in reference to Christianity and Jesus.

 I don’t think about my relationship with my body, or at least I never did until Day 21 of the 30-day yoga course I am taking on YouTube.

 Every day, our instructor, Adrienne, picks a theme.
 On Day 21, the theme was “release.”
 The way this course works is, Adrienne will guide us through some poses, and then, while I’m busy wobbling about and frantically clawing for balance, she will issue wise instructions about how to live life (what she calls “off the mat”) through the clear lens of yoga (what she calls “on the mat”).